eshimab/vuebook/docs/influx-flight/flight-begin/flight-begin-activate.md

 Three syringes filled with sheath fluid, MilliQ Water, and 70% ethanol.
 :::

--   Sheath Syringe
+1. Sheath Syringe
     1. Fill a 60ml Syringe with Sheath solution using the LuerLok Adapter.
-        1. Make sure the Sheath Tank is not sealed.
+       -   Make sure the Sheath Tank is not sealed.
-    2. Attach a 0.2um Acrodisc filter.
+    1. Attach a 0.2um Acrodisc filter.
--   MilliQ Syringe
+2. MilliQ Syringe
    1. Fill a 60ml Syringe with MilliQ Water.
    2. Attach a 0.2um Acrodisc filter.
--   (Sometimes Useful) 70% Ethanol
+3. 70% Ethanol (sometimes useful)
    1. Fill a 60ml Syringe with 70% Ethanol.
    2. Cap the Syringe.
    3. Ethanol will eat away at the Acrodisc filter.
 Install the filter only when necessary.

-### Alignment Samples
+### Alignment/Calibration Samples

 ::: note asset "Alignment Sample Tubes"
 Filtered MilliQ, HB-` "Beer", 1.0um bead dilution, and (if sorting) 3.1um bead dilution.
 :::

--   Filtered MilliQ
+1. Filtered MilliQ
     - From the MilliQ Syringe with 0.2um Filter
--   Coarse Alignment "Beer"
+2. Coarse Alignment "Beer"
-    1. Fill a sample tube with about 800ul of "HB-1" Beer.
+    - Fill a sample tube with about 800ul of "HB-1" Beer.
-    2. This is a dangerous lab chemical.
+    - This is a highly toxic lab chemical.
 Do not consume.
--   Laser Alignment 1.0um Calibration beads
+3. Laser Alignment 1.0um Calibration beads
     -   Create a dilution of 1.0um Ultra Rainbow Fluorescent Beads (*Spherotech*) by dropping 2-3 drops of Bead Concentrate into ~2ml 0.2um Filtered MilliQ Water
         -   Note: The 1.0um Bead concentration is **1E7**
--   (Sorting) 3.1um Calibration Beads
+4. Drop Delay 3.1um Calibration Beads
     -   Create a dilution of 1.0um Ultra Rainbow Fluorescent Beads (*Spherotech*) by dropping 5-6 drops of Bead Concentrate into ~2ml 0.2um Filtered MilliQ Water.
         -   Note: The 3.1um Bead concentration is **1E6** (lower than the 1.0 um)